 \section{Introduction}

-Sparse autoencoders (SAEs) have been shown to decompose neural network activations\footnote{Activations from neural networks are often also described as embeddings or representations.} into a high-dimensional and sparse space of human-interpretable features~\cite{cunningham2023sparse, gao2024scaling, lieberum2024gemma, rajamanoharan2024improving}.
-Recent work has focused on the application of SAEs to language models with interpretability use cases such as detecting concepts~\cite{gao2024scaling, movva2025sparse}, identifying internal mechanisms of model behaviors~\cite{marks2024sparse}, and steering model behaviors~\cite{farrell2024applying, marks2024sparse, o2024steering}.
-In practice, given a set of activations, a single SAE is usually selected for downstream interpretability applications.
-However, it has recently been shown that SAEs trained on the same activations learn different features while differing only in their initial weights~\cite{fel2025archetypal, paulo2025sparse}.
-This suggests that, even with the same architecture and hyperparameters, each SAE captures a different and yet limited subset of features that can be extracted from the activation space.
-This variability can be viewed as a limitation of SAEs that undermines their reliability, and SAE architectures with additional constraints have been proposed to address the instability of SAEs~\cite{fel2025archetypal}.
+Sparse autoencoders (SAEs) have been shown to decompose neural network activations, often also described as embeddings or representations, into a high-dimensional and sparse space of human-interpretable features~\citep{cunningham2023sparse, gao2024scaling, lieberum2024gemma, rajamanoharan2024improving}.
+Recent work has focused on the application of SAEs to language models with interpretability use cases such as detecting concepts~\citep{gao2024scaling, movva2025sparse}, identifying internal mechanisms of model behaviors~\citep{marks2024sparse}, and steering model behaviors~\citep{farrell2024applying, marks2024sparse, o2024steering}.
+In practice, a single SAE is usually selected for downstream interpretability applications.
+However, recent work shows that each SAE trained on the same activations captures only a limited subset of the features that can be extracted from the activation space~\citep{fel2025archetypal, paulo2025sparse}. \rebuttal{Therefore, our main question is}: \textit{Can we leverage \rebuttal{multiple} SAEs to improve performance?}